 A limited number of scholarships are available for students age seven and older who have a strong passion and desire for ballet.
 The interested child must go through an application and audition process, and the child need not have previous dance training.
 Scholarships are awarded for the fall and winter/spring semesters, with amounts based on financial need, talent, and physical potential.
-Scholarship recipients must be enrolled in a class schedule as recommended by the School Director.
+Scholarship recipients must be enrolled in a class schedule as recommended by the Directors.
 Minimum class requirements vary depending on the level and age of the student.
 They must be exemplary students and respect Springfield Ballet’s policies.
 For additional information on the scholarship program, please contact the business office or visit the Scholarships page.

 Where is Springfield Ballet located?

 Our offices and studios are housed within The Creamery Arts Center, a blue/brick building directly west of Hammons Field, which backs up into Jordan Valley Park.

 The Creamery Arts Center is a collaborative working space home to several of Springfield’s founding arts and non-profit organizations, including: Springfield Ballet, Springfield Regional Arts Council (SRAC), Springfield Symphony Orchestra (SSO), Ozark Lyric Opera (OLO), Springfield Little Theatre’s Costume and Set Design shops, Care to Learn, and the Springfield Community Center’s office.
 In addition, numerous organizations use The Creamery’s Board Room, Arts Library, and Exhibition Hall throughout the year.
 These “common” spaces do not belong to Springfield Ballet.
 SRAC is in charge of taking formal reservations for the use of these areas.